Skip to main content

 • Patient reviews and third-party validation carry weight.
 Independently verified reviews, professional body memberships, and media coverage all contribute to the off-site signals that support YMYL content evaluation.

-• Content must be kept current.
+• Content must remain current.
 Out-of-date clinical information is a YMYL risk.
-Protocols, guidelines, and treatment options change; a page referencing superseded guidance can actively harm rankings and, more importantly, patients.
+Protocols, guidelines, and treatment options change; consequently, a page referencing superseded guidance can actively harm rankings and, more importantly, patients.

 E-E-A-T: The Quality Framework for Healthcare SEO

 YMYL operates in conjunction with Google’s E-E-A-T framework: Experience, Expertise, Authoritativeness, and Trustworthiness.
-These are not ranking factors in the traditional sense; they are quality signals that Google’s algorithms and human quality raters use to assess whether a page deserves to rank for health-related queries.
+These are not ranking factors in themselves; rather, they are quality signals that Google’s algorithms and human quality raters use to assess whether a page deserves to rank for health-related queries.

 • Experience refers to first-hand involvement with the subject matter.
 For healthcare, this means content that reflects genuine clinical practice, written or reviewed by practitioners who work with patients, not merely with information.